Humphrey Kelleher

-Humphrey Kelleher (1946–2005) was an Irish sportsperson.
-He played Gaelic football with his local club Millstreet and was a member of the Cork senior inter-county team from 1971 until 1975.
+Humphrey Kelleher (1946–2005) was an Irish sportsman.
+He played Gaelic football with his local club Millstreet and, from 1971 until 1975, at senior level for the Cork county team.

 Playing career

 Club

 Kelleher played his club football with his local club in Millstreet.

 Inter-county

 By the late 1960s Kelleher had joined the Cork senior team, however, the team was forced to play second fiddle to Kerry.
 In 1971 Cork were back.
 A 0–25 to 0–14 trouncing of back-to-back All-Ireland champions Kerry gave Kelleher a Munster winners' medal.
 Cork, however, were later defeated by eventual champions Offaly in the All-Ireland semi-final.

 Two years later Kelleher secured his second Munster winners' medal.
 The 5–12 to 1–15 defeat of Kerry showed the traditional football powers that Cork were coming.
 The subsequent All-Ireland final pitted Cork against Galway.
 Jimmy Barry-Murphy scored the first of his two goals after two minutes before scored a third for Cork after switching to left wing-forward.
 At full-time Cork were the champions by 3–17 to 2–13.
 This victory gave Kelleher an All-Ireland winners' medal.

 Cork continued their provincial dominance in 1974.
 A 1–11 to 0–7 defeat of Kerry gave Kelleher a third Munster winners' medal.
 This victory resulted in Cork being installed as the favourites to retain their All-Ireland title.
 Kelleher's side were defeated by eventual champions Dublin in the All-Ireland semi-final.